DhananjoyBhuyan/PyAutoTranslate/README.md

     - Make calls to Inference Endpoints

     Under the name "Inference."

+11. scroll down to end.
+Then click on Creat Token button.

 12. Copy the token.
 13. Insert the token into line 41 in the pyautotranslate.py file,